amirakul/Python-Challenge/README.md

 This is how the data looks in csv file:
 ![budget_data](Images/budget_data.png)

-* My goal was to create a Python script that analyzed the records to calculate each of the following:
+* My goal was to create a Python script that analyze the records to calculate each of the following:

   * The total number of months included in the dataset